chieftools/docs/src/pages/accountchief/tokens.md

 If the token was a valid Chief Tools token we will let GitHub know that they succesfully reported a token to us, if the token was not we will let them know it was a false-positive.

 No other information about the token or what it could access is shared with GitHub.

+---

+## GitGuardian

+[GitGuardian](https://www.gitguardian.com/?ref=chiefdocs) helps developers keep 250+ types of secrets out of their source code.
+Their automated secrets detection and remediation solution secures every step of the development life cycle, helping you monitor your code for sensitive data.

+You can read more about the capabilities of [GitGuardian](https://www.gitguardian.com/?ref=chiefdocs) scanning for Chief Tools tokens [in their docs](https://docs.gitguardian.com/secrets-detection/detectors/specifics/chief_app_key?ref=chiefdocs).

+### What to do when GitGuardian alerts you of a token

+There are a few steps to take:

+1. Revoke the token from your user account [here](https://account.chief.app/api/tokens).
+2. Validate that the token was not misused.
+Even though the token was only public for a short time it's possible it was maliciously used, check to make sure no unintended changes are made to your account
+3. Ensure that the token is not in use currently, if it is you should issue and a new token and prevent it from being published publicly
+4. Validate your processes to prevent publishing Chief Tools tokens publicly

+### What information is shared with GitGuardian

+No information is shared directly with [GitGuardian](https://www.gitguardian.com/?ref=chiefdocs), they are only scanning for tokens according to our format and alert if they think they found a token matching that format.